DO YOU HAVE TO PAY TAXES WHEN SELLING BASEBALL CARDS

 Regardless of whether your card collection is deemed a hobby or business by the IRS, any profits from sales of individual cards held for over a year would generally be subject to capital gains tax.
 Short-term capital gains from cards held for one year or less are taxed as ordinary income.
 Long-term capital gains for cards owned longer than one year are taxed at preferential capital gains tax rates, which are lower than the rates for ordinary income.
 You report any capital gains or losses on Form 8949 and carry them over to Schedule D of your 1040.

-Read also: BEST BASEBALL CARDS TO BUY TODAY
+Read also: BASEBALL CARDS BEN MCDONALD

 Determining your cost basis for calculating capital gains is an important part of reporting card sales.
 Your cost basis generally includes what you paid for the card plus any substantial improvements you made to increase its value over the years, like having the card graded and encapsulated by a professional grading service.
 You subtract your adjusted cost basis from the selling price to calculate capital gains or losses.
 Keep thorough records of all purchases and sales prices and dates.